He is without a doubt one of the greatest and best-known bassists in Metal and he also a songwriter with supreme grace.

 Harris has a very unique unit style.
 He is considered one of the best and most influential bass players in the metal world and is also the one who is identified with the "galloping" style he manages to produce through playing with his fingers and without a pick, a style familiar to us from songs like "The Trooper" and "Run To The Hills".

 In addition to being a bassist, Harris also plays keyboards in some of the band's songs and also sings background vocals.

-Harris is also the band's lead writer and he is influenced in his writing mainly from historical events, books and movies.
+Harris is also the band's lead writer and he is influenced in his writing mainly by historical events, books and movies.

 He is also responsible for mixing and producing some of the band's albums and even some of its music videos.

-The musical influences on Harris were from the field of classical rock, hard rock and the Progressive rock.
+The musical influences on Harris were from the field of classical rock, hard rock, and Progressive rock.